Iklin: History

-Pre-historical Temples
+Prehistorical temples

 A megalithic site, perhaps the remains of a temple, was discovered in 1967 by the Teenagers Din l-Art Ħelwa group from St. Aloysius' College.
 Unfortunately, this site has never been seriously surveyed or studied.
 A second megalithic site was studied in 1986 during works on the new Birkirkara By-Pass, in the area known as Tar-Raddiena.
 Two large megaliths, and a few smaller ones are still visible (though often ignored) on this busy road.
 The ruins were dated, through pottery sherds found during excavation, to the Bronze Age.
 The foundations of a Roman Villa were excavated in 1975 during construction works.
 The site has had its own historic importance, but it was destroyed soon after the excavations when the development for housing estates proceeded.
 Various references can be found related to these pre-historic sites with documents penned by Maltese archeologist, Anthony Bonanno.
 It is widely believed that further remains are still to be found and unearthed in the surrounding areas.